interledger/interledger.github.io/docs/markdown/glossary.md

 ## Transaction

 See instead: [Payment](#payment)

 ## Transport Layer

 The transport layer transports payment data between two parties, using the [STREAM](https://github.com/interledger/rfcs/blob/master/0029-stream/0029-stream.md) protocol.
 Transport Layer is the middle layer of the Interledger protocol stack, which determines the condition and encoding of the data in the ILP Packet.
 It also determines what details the sender and receiver need to discuss beforehand.

-## Value

-A financial asset that represents currency.
-It can be fiat (such as USD, EUR, JPY, etc.) or digital (such as  BTC, ETH, XRP, etc.).